guitarpawat/fileio/README.md

 * Copy a file using a byte of array of size 4KB = 2048 chars at a time.
 * Copy a file using a byte of array of size 64KB = 32768 chars at a time.

-The Big-Alice-in-Wonderland.txt has 2 053 280 characters and 48 280 line, so the average is 42.53 characters per line.
+The Big-Alice-in-Wonderland.txt has 2 053 280 characters and 48 280 lines, so the average is 42.53 characters per line.
 Therefore :
-* Copy a file using BufferedReader and PrintWriter to copy lines of text = 42.53 chars at a time.
+* Copy a file using BufferedReader and PrintWriter to copy lines of text =~ 42.53 chars at a time.

 As you can see, when you copy more bytes at once, you will copy faster.